MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 The architecture of the iOS SDK can be broken into a few key parts:

-<b>Persistence:</b>
+### Persistence ###
 <p></p>
-The iOS SDK provides two routes for persistence:
+The iOS SDK provides two APIs to use for persistence:

-The "Datastore API" offers simple asynchronous wrapper methods for each of the core operations: creating, reading, updating, and deleting.
-It also provides methods for performing queries, atomic increments/decrements, and related object manipulation, just to name a few.
+The "Datastore API" offers simple asynchronous, callback-based methods as a wrapper for each of the core operations: creating, reading, updating, and deleting.
+It also provides methods for other types of data persistence, such as performing queries, atomic increments/decrements, and related object manipulation.

-For developers who want a more powerful, complex persistence solution, complete with a caching and offline system, we have built a Core Data layer that sits on top of the Datastore API.
-Core Data, Apple's Persistence framework, allows us to place a familiar wrapper around StackMob REST calls and Datastore API. iOS developers can leverage their existing knowledge of Core Data to quickly integrate StackMob into their applications.
+For developers who want a more powerful and complex persistence solution, complete with a caching and offline sync system, we have built a "Core Data Integration"  that sits on top of the Datastore API.
+Core Data, Apple's Persistence framework, allows us to place a familiar wrapper around StackMob REST calls and the Datastore API. iOS developers can leverage their existing knowledge of Core Data to quickly integrate StackMob into their applications.

-Beneath each of the persistence classes there are additional helper classes used for specialized features like file storage, geolocation, and custom code.
+Regardless of which persistence API you go with, there are independent helper classes used for specialized features such as file storage, geolocation, and custom code.

+<p></p>
 <b>How do I know if I should use Core Data or the Datastore API directly for persistence?</b>

 Which route you use for persistence depends mainly on your app's data model.
 ADD MORE

-#### User Management #####
+### User Management ####
 <p></p>

-The user management piece of the SDK includes all the classes and methods used for creating user objects and creating and maintaining user sessions. authenticating with StackMob is done via a username/password, Facebook, or Twitter credentials.
-Password management is also available.
+The user management piece of the SDK includes all the classes and methods used for creating user objects and creating and maintaining user sessions.
+Authenticating with StackMob is done via a username/password, Facebook, or Twitter credentials.
+Password management i.e. reset and forgot password APIs are also available.

-<b>Push</b>
+### Push ###
 <p></p>

 Push is considered a separate piece of the SDK because it uses OAuth1, requiring a public and private key.
 Thus, it uses its own stack of classes for authentication and general session maintenance.
-Using the push methods you can register a device token with the StackMob server, broadcast messages as well as push to specific devices.
+Using the push methods you can register/unregister a device token with the StackMob server, broadcast messages as well as push messages to specific devices.

-<b>Custom Code</b>
+### Custom Code ###
 <p></p>
-Custom code is a powerful feature offered by StackMob which allows users to upload custom server side code which is then callable by a unique rest endpoint.
+Custom code is a powerful feature offered by StackMob which allows users to upload custom server side code.
+This code can then be called by directing the request to a unique endpoint.
 You'll create a custom code request using the `SMCustomCodeRequest` class, then pass the instance to a parameter of the Datastore API `performCustomCodeRequest:` method.

 <br/>
 <br/>
-At the foundation level, all methods which cause requests to StackMob are first translated into the proper REST format.
-They then pass through an authentication layer which is responsible for signing the request if needed, and the request is sent to StackMob.
+At the lowest level, all methods which make requests to StackMob are first translated into their proper REST format.
+They are sent through an authentication layer which is responsible for signing the request if needed, and the request is sent off to StackMob.
 The response from the server is then translated into the correct format for the calling method's callback or return value.

 <br/>
 <br/>
 <b>The contents of this guide use the Datastore API functions for persistence.
-All equivalent operations using the Core Data integration for persistence can be found in the <a href="https://developer.stackmob.com/ios-sdk/core-data-guide" target="_blank">Core Data Integration Guide</a></b>.
+All equivalent operations using the Core Data integration can be found in the <a href="https://developer.stackmob.com/ios-sdk/core-data-guide" target="_blank">Core Data Integration Guide</a></b>.

 <br/>
 <br/>